 The Dolores River also offers overnighters, from 3-day to 7-day wilderness trips.
 The Dolores travels through different micro-climates, starting in the mountains with tall ponderosa pines, and then turning into a classic desert canyon trip near the Utah border.

-The Poudre Canyon is a Front Range favorite.
-This Wild & Scenic river is home to day trips just outside Fort Collins, Colorado on class III sections of the lower Poudre.
+The Poudre Canyon is a Front Range favorite for a Colorado whitewater rafting trip.
+This wild and scenic River is home to day trips just outside Fort Collins, Colorado on class III sections of the lower Poudre.

 The North Platte River is a hidden gem in Colorado.
 But don’t let its sleepy status fool you.
 The Wild & Scenic North Platte offers some awesome multi-day wilderness trips that cross from Colorado up into Wyoming.

 Clear Creek is a popular paddling playground that’s close to Denver and the Front Range metro area.
-Visitors here can enjoy day trips on several different sections of Clear Creek.
+Visitors here can enjoy day trips on several different sections of Clear Creek for a different levels of Clear Creek Colorado rafting.

-If you’d like to learn more about the awesome Colorado rafting trips that we offer here at Sage Outdoor Adventures, please check out our Rafting Page.
+If you’d like to learn more about the awesome Colorado river rafting 1-day or half-day trips that we offer here at Sage Outdoor Adventures, please check out our Rafting Page.
 You can also contact us online or simply give us a call at 970-476-3700.
+Come enjoy white water rafting near Vail, CO with us!